rock-core/tools-roby/plugins/fault_injection/README.txt

 500s and base probability of 0.3.
 See Roby::FaultInjection for the description of the available probability distributions.

+== Enabling the plugin

+The plugin must be enabled in the configuration files (i.e. either in
+<tt>config/init.rb</tt> or in one of the robot-specific files) through a call
+to Roby.app.using:

+  Roby.app.using 'fault_injection'

 == License:

 This work is licensed under the CeCiLL-B license, which is a free software